kissmetrics/km-support/_posts/2013-03-28-saas-revenue-essentials.md

 title: "SaaS Revenue Essentials"
 tags: []
 author: Eric Fung
-summary: These are the events and properties you should track to make the most of our SaaS Revenue Report.
+summary: These are the events and properties you should track to make the most of our upcoming SaaS Revenue Report.
 ---
 <hr />
 # Table of Contents